FAST$^2$: an Intelligent Assistant for Finding Relevant Papers: Background

 \subsection{Abstract-based Methods}

-In this paper, we focus on \emph{abstract-based} methods since: \begin{itemize} \item They are easy to implement---the only extra cost is some negligible training time, compared to search query based methods which require human judgments on keywords selection and reference based methods which cost time and effort in extracting reference information. \item Several studies show that the performance of abstract-based methods is better than other approaches~\cite{task2,roegiest2015trec}. \end{itemize} Abstract-based methods utilize different types of machine learning algorithms :
+In this paper, we focus on \emph{abstract-based} methods since: \begin{itemize} \item They are easy to implement---the only extra cost is some negligible training time, compared to search query based methods which require human judgments on keywords selection and reference based methods which cost time and effort in extracting reference information. \item Several studies show that the performance of abstract-based methods is better than other approaches~\citep{task2,roegiest2015trec}. \end{itemize} Note that abstract-based methods do not restrict the reviewers from making decisions based on full-text when it is hard to tell whether one paper should be included or not based on abstract.
+However, only abstracts are used for training and prediction, which makes data collection much easier.
+Abstract-based methods utilize different types of machine learning algorithms :

 \begin{enumerate}